After 30+ years of life, I finally get why London is ICONIC.

 26. Make some time to check out the free green spaces in London.

-Remember, entry to these parks are free, so be sure to make some time to explore these natural spaces during your visit to London–especially during the months when trees are full and flowers are in bloom.
+Entry to these parks is free, so make some time to explore these natural spaces during your visit to London–especially during the months when trees are full and flowers are in bloom.

 27. For antiques and vintage shopping, head to Portobello Road Market.